vtexdocs/help-center-content/docs/tutorials/en/creating-an-application-in-master-data.md

 ---
-title: How to create an application in Master Data
+title: 'How to create an application in Master Data'
 id: tutorials_1115
 status: PUBLISHED
 createdAt: 2017-04-27T21:57:27.067Z